ytechie/eventhubs-js/readme.md

 An Azure Event Hub client that is easy to use and performs well.
 From a local machine, I'm able to sustain **~300** messages per second from a single client.
 When running in an Azure VM in the same region as the Event Hubs instance, I was able to send **~400** messages per second.
+From a Raspberry PI, I was able to send **~40** messages per second.

 ### Simplest Usage